nogibjj/John-Coogan-Week4mini/README.md

 ## Matrix Build Details:
 By executing a matrix CI workflow, we can identify that python 3.7 is incompatible with this project explicitly because the Black formatter is incompatible with versions of python earlier than 3.8:
 ![Alt text](image.png)
+We also execute a build on MacOS and Ubuntu.
+By attempting a matrix build on Windows we see that it is incompatible both with Make files and the bash commands in our Makefile which are executed by our respective yml files.
+This can be circumvented by having a separate yml for Windows builds with interpretable command line entries for that OS.
+This reduces the efficacy of automation for our project however, since we lose automated quality control having two yml scripts for different OS's with distinct commands.
+That is a topic for further inquirey but for now, windows deployment for python projects should be well considered with this issue in mind.

 ## This is a workflow for a python script which performs descriptive statistics on a csv file
 ### This project has the following dependencies: